 Children are not allowed to attend AOB/ICR.
 Child care reservations should be made prior to attending AOB/ICR no greater than 30 days in advance.
 Age limits and contact numbers for each of the centers are outlined in the "Childcare" section.

 AOB Schedule:

-Monday: 0800-1230 (MANDATORY)
+Tuesday: 0745-1530 (MANDATORY)

 - Policies and procedures associated with Commander Fleet Activities, Sasebo

 - SAPR Training

-- Responsible Drinking Training
+- Briefs from base organizations

+- Resource fair